Hong Kong launches retail-friendly rules for crypto exchanges

 "(The sector) fundamentally is going to stay despite all the risks...
 These activities have to be allowed in a regulated way," the city's financial services and treasury chief Christopher Hui told AFP.

+Hong Kong's securities regulator said Thursday afternoon that it had "already received a handful of applications" and that the market is "generally supportive" of the regime.

-The new rules have an emphasis on investor protection measures, like requiring exchanges to vet their clients and limit their risk exposure, as well as restricting trade to "large-cap" tokens such as bitcoin.
+The new rules emphasise investor protection measures, like requiring exchanges to vet their clients and limit their risk exposure, as well as restricting trade to "large-cap" tokens such as bitcoin.

+Regional rival Singapore is heading in the opposite direction as it plans to curb retail participation in crypto.

 "Hong Kong is making concrete strides and is building confidence among industry players," said Lennix Lai, OKX's global chief commercial officer.